gcalderone/QSFit.jl/docs/src/recipes.md

 The actual recipes code follows the above pattern except for two details:
 - we use the `CRecipe{}` type in place of `::Type{}` since the latter is just an abstract type and can not contain any data, while the fomer is a concrete one and can store the recipe options;
 - by convention, each recipe step should invoke the `@track_recipe` macro as first statement.
-This way it is possible to track down which method is actually being executed (this requires setting `QSFit._track_recipe = true`);
+This way it is possible to track down which method is actually being executed (this requires invoking `QSFit.track_recipe(true)`);